Do-it-Yourself: Using Epoxy Systems

 Mixing epoxy resin and hardener begins a chemical reaction that transforms the combined liquid ingredients to a solid.
 The time it takes for this transformation is the cure time.
 As it cures, the epoxy passes from the liquid state, through a gel state, before it reaches a solid state.

-Liquid—Open time (also working time or wet lay-up time) is the portion of the cure time, after mixing, that the resin/hardener mixture remains a liquid and is workable and suitable for application.
+Liquid—Open time: Also known as working time or wet lay-up time, is the portion of the cure time, after mixing, that the resin/hardener mixture remains a liquid and is workable and suitable for application.
 All assembly and clamping should take place during the open time to assure a dependable bond.

 Solid—Final cure: the epoxy mixture has cured to a solid state and can be dry sanded and shaped.
 You should not be able to dent it with your thumbnail.
 At this point the epoxy has reached about 90 percent of its ultimate strength, so clamps can be removed.
 It will continue to cure over the next several days at room temperature.

 Personal safety: Always wear disposable gloves and wear eye protection if any splashing might occur.
 Avoid breathing vapors.
 Use epoxy only in areas with good ventilation.
 Wear a respirator with an organic vapor cartridge.
 Wear a dust mask when you sand the epoxy.
 If it has cured for less than a week, use a respirator with the organic vapor in combination with a dust pre-filter.